Cleaning and Cutting Pineapple in Four Steps

 With the peeled pineapple standing on end, cut it into four pieces from top to bottom.
 Then cut the fruit away from the core on each quarter; discard core.

-How to Cut a Pineapple: Step 4
+Step Four: How to Cut Up a Pineapple

 Cut the quarters into spears or chunks, or chop pineapple into desired pieces.